ministryofjustice/prisoner-content-hub/README.md

 You can then visit the local version on http://localhost:8181 and the Drupal backend on http://localhost:8182

+You will need to change the Drupal admin password to login which you can do with

+    docker-compose run hub-drush upwd --password="newpassword" "admin"

 Edit code and provide new features
 ----------------------------------